UK Tax Residence – Planning Opportunities, Case Studies and How to Get it Right

 The example of Mr and Mrs Taxpayer illustrates the complexities of the statutory residence test and how, for a married couple, joint planning is crucial.

-It also highlights how a single change (in this example, Mrs Taxpayer not working in the UK, or the apartment being sold) might mean that their UK day count need not change significantly for them to become non-UK tax resident for the requisite 6 years.
+It also highlights how a single change (in this example, Mrs Taxpayer not working in the UK, or the apartment being sold) could allow them to become non-UK tax residents without significantly reducing their number of days spent in the UK.

 Additional Information